nanocosmos/docs/docs/nanoplayer/nanoplayer_token_security.md

 > * Step 2 (d): the referrer is demo.nanocosmos.de, so the playback works.

-To verify that the playback doesn't work with an incorrect referrer, copy the code snippet generated on the link above to an `.html` file on a different domain.
+To verify that the playback doesn't work with an incorrect referrer, copy the H5Live player code snippet to an `.html` file on a different domain.
 Try to playback the stream from the newly created web page.

 >**Explanation:**